JUDGMENT OF THE GENERAL COURT (Fourth Chamber)

 THE GENERAL COURT (Fourth Chamber),

-having regard to the written procedure and further to the hearing on 29 May 2013,
+having regard to the written part of the procedure and further to the hearing on 6 April 2016,

 gives the following